2. Scalar types and control structures in Python#

 ## 117

-We can also introduce our own functions as a means for code reuse.
-For instance, below is one that computes the minimum (with respect to the `<` relation) of three given objects:
+As a means for code reuse, we can define our own functions.
+For instance, below is a procedure that computes the minimum (with respect to the `<` relation) of three given objects:

 def min3(a, b, c):